-If you're craving a hit of cyberpunk slickness, look no further than these 12 thrilling tales of technology and human hubris run amok.
+If you’re as excited for Blade Runner 2049 as we are, embrace that feeling by reading these 12 thrilling tales of technology and human hubris run amok.

 Cash Crash Jubilee